On the arithmetic of polynomial semidomains: Preliminaries

-We drop the subscript $M$ in~\eqref{eq:sets of factorizations/lengths} whenever the monoid is clear from the context.
-Following \cite{AAZ90} and~\cite{fHK92}, we say that $M$ is a \emph{finite factorization monoid} (\emph{FFM}) if $\mathsf{Z}(b)$ is finite for all $b \in M$, and we say that~$M$ is a \emph{bounded factorization monoid} (\emph{BFM}) if $\mathsf{L}(b)$ is finite for all $b \in M$.
-It is clear that every FFM is a BFM and, by virtue of \cite[Corollary~1.3.3]{GH06}, every BFM satisfies ACCP.
-Following~\cite{aZ76}, we say that~$M$ is a \emph{half-factorial monoid} (\emph{HFM}) if $|\mathsf{L}(b)| = 1$ for all $b \in M$.
+We drop the subscript $M$ in~\eqref{eq:sets of factorizations/lengths} whenever the same monoid is clear from the context.
+Following the terminology in~\cite{AAZ90} and~\cite{fHK92}, we say that $M$ is a \emph{finite factorization monoid} (\emph{FFM}) if $\mathsf{Z}(b)$ is finite for all $b \in M$, and we say that~$M$ is a \emph{bounded factorization monoid} (\emph{BFM}) if $\mathsf{L}(b)$ is finite for all $b \in M$.
+It follows directly from the definitions that every FFM is a BFM and, by virtue of \cite[Corollary~1.3.3]{GH06}, every BFM satisfies ACCP.
+Following the terminology in~\cite{aZ76}, we say that~$M$ is a \emph{half-factorial monoid} (\emph{HFM}) if $|\mathsf{L}(b)| = 1$ for all $b \in M$.
 Finally, $M$ is a \emph{unique factorization monoid} (\emph{UFM}) if $|\mathsf{Z}(b)| = 1$ for all $b \in M$.
-It is clear that every UFM is an HFM and also that every HFM is a BFM.
-The atomic classes defined in this paragraph can be fitted in the following diagram, introduced by Anderson, Anderson, and Zafrullah in~\cite{AAZ90} and since then used as a methodology to study atomicity and the phenomenon of multiple factorizations.
+It follows from the definitions that every UFM is an HFM and also that every HFM is a BFM.
+The atomic classes defined in this paragraph are those represented in the square of the diagram in Figure~\ref{fig:AAZ's atomic chain for monoids}.
+The same diagram was introduced by Anderson, Anderson, and Zafrullah in~\cite{AAZ90} and, since then, it has been used as a methodology to study atomicity and the phenomenon of multiple factorizations.
 Finally, we follow the terminology in~\cite{CCGS21} and say that~$M$ is a \emph{length-factorial monoid} (\emph{LFM}) if for all $b \in M$ and $z, z' \in \mathsf{Z}(b)$, the equality $|z| = |z'|$ implies $z = z'$.
 It is clear that every UFM is an LFM.